-Teaching in Asia is a fantastic opportunity for adventure and a good way to gain teaching experience if that is your chosen career path.
+Teaching English in Asia is a fantastic opportunity for adventure and a good way to gain teaching experience if that is your chosen career path.
 To fully appreciate your time and to experience life in Asia to the fullest, it’s important to try to completely immerse yourself in the culture and your teaching job.
-Here are some ways to make the most of your first year.

 1) Be realistic about where you might get placed.

 If you’re going with a large company, you may not get any choice in which school you’re placed in.
-If you do get put somewhere you didn’t particularly want to go, or somewhere you’ve never even heard of, don’t panic!
+This is quite common if you choose to teach English in Thailand, but remember, if you do get put somewhere you didn’t particularly want to go, or somewhere you’ve never even heard of, don’t panic!
 It may not be what you expected but it’s likely you’ll end up falling in love with wherever you stay.

 Travel in Asia is astoundingly cheap and it would be a shame not to make the most of your experience by seeing as much of the country you’re in as possible.
 Teaching English certainly isn’t one long holiday, but you should make time where possible to see the country you are living in.
 Use weekends to visit different regions and explore.
 In Thailand, for example, it’s possible to travel vast distances for very little and a five hour journey will only cost you a few dollars — get out there and see as much as you can!